 You want your site to create a recognizable brand experience.
 That’s why it’s important to create a cohesive, streamlined toolbox of your style elements, such as the color palette, fonts, logos, and general layout that you use.

 Try finding inspiration in design that speaks to you.
 If you’re unsure of how to choose colors, there are a wide variety of color palette tools available online.
 That will show you examples of how certain color combinations work together, and how to avoid combinations that clash.
 If you’re using multiple fonts, choose ones that complement one another, rather than competing within the same style.
 For example, if you like calligraphy fonts, just choose one, and use a minimal, sans-serif font to balance it out.
-This will make your website easier to read than if you are using multiple elaborate fonts.
+This will make your website easier to read.

 If you’re using an online store builder, look for one that makes good design seriously simple.
 Selz offers beautiful, pre-designed themes, just waiting for your imagery and artistic touch.
 With just a little elbow grease, your vision can come to life within these themes.
 Selz also makes it really easy to style your buttons and widgets for a unified shopping experience, regardless of whether you’re selling on a Selz domain, WordPress site, or social media.
 This allows for total consistency across social platforms and independent, hosted sites.